aleguma/kronodroid/README.md

 I can share original log files of the system calls and other extracted information with the APK.
 I can also share part of the APK files if you need them.

-Do not hesitate to contact me if you want access to the raw files of the dataset (large size): alejandro.guerra@nyu.edu or mail@alegm.com
+Do not hesitate to contact me if you want access to the raw files of the dataset (large size): alejandro.guerra@nottingham.edu.cn.

+I am open for collaborations.
+Feel free to email me!